Attorney, Member of the Firm

 Prior to joining Patent GC, Michelle served as Division Counsel to Analog Devices, Inc., where she handled all issues facing the DSP and Micromachined Products divisions, as well as company-wide threats of intellectual property infringement.
-Before Analog Devices, Michelle was intellectual property counsel for RSA Security Inc. (now RSA, the Security Division of EMC), a leading provider of network security and data encryption products.
+Before Analog Devices, Michelle was intellectual property counsel for RSA Security Inc. (now part of Dell Inc.), a leading provider of network security and data encryption products.
 At RSA, Michelle managed the company’s worldwide patent and trademark portfolios, including development of portfolio strategy, conducting patent committee meetings and collaborating with management and engineering.
 Michelle also oversaw the company’s outside counsel, helping to develop strategy for and managing the day-to-day activities in the successful defense and resolution of five patent infringement lawsuits in the United States, one of which continued through jury trial and appeal.
 She also performed intellectual property due diligence for five acquisitions and assisted with the acquisition of RSA Security by EMC Corporation.

 Michelle began her legal career in private practice, first as an intellectual property associate at Testa, Hurwitz & Thibeault, LLP and then at Nutter, McClennen & Fish, LLP, focusing her practice on drafting and prosecuting domestic and foreign patent applications.

 Michelle received her BS in electrical engineering from Worcester Polytechnic Institute, graduating with high distinction, and her JD from Boston College Law School, graduating magna cum laude.
 Michelle is admitted to practice in Massachusetts and before the U.S. Patent and Trademark Office and the Supreme Court of the United States.